Dropshipping Profit Calculator

 - Your ad spend per order (Cost Per Acquisition / CPA) is the single biggest variable — optimize your ads continuously to lower CPA and increase margins.

-- Target a minimum 30% margin after all costs for a sustainable dropshipping business — anything below 20% is very fragile to ad cost increases.
+- Target a minimum 30% margin after all costs for a sustainable dropshipping business — anything below 20% is very fragile to ad cost increases. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 - ROAS (Return on Ad Spend) is a key metric — a ROAS of 3× or higher is typically needed for profitability; your break-even ROAS depends on your specific cost structure.

-- Always include a return/chargeback reserve in your calculations — consumer goods typically see 2–5% return rates, higher for apparel (15–30%).
+- Always include a return/chargeback reserve in your calculations — consumer goods typically see 2–5% return rates, higher for apparel (15–30%). and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 - Negotiate lower supplier costs as you scale — even $2–3 per unit reduction significantly improves margins at high order volumes.
+Make reductions incrementally and measure the effect of each change independently, as overcorrecting in one area can create unexpected problems in related areas.

 Frequently Asked Questions